Commercial Rent Recovery (CRAR)

 - Once we have instructed you, how long will it take to visit the tenant?

-- Following receipt of instructions, we will serve the legally required Notice of Enforcement (seven clear days) then make a first attendance.
+- Following receipt of instructions, we will serve by post or email the legally required Notice of Enforcement (seven clear days, not including Sundays and Bank holidays) then make a first attendance.

 - How do you collect your fees?